 Tax losses: Real Estate vs Stocks

 -You can take annual Depreciation of the asset to offset rental income, on your tax return.
-Though you have to recapture that depreciation at sale.
+Though you have to recapture that depreciation at the sale.
 Still very valuable though.

 -You can take a total 25K Allowable Loss on your RE assets while carrying over the rest, without selling the asset.

 -You can take a max 3K Allowable Loss from stock sales, and carry over the rest.
 You can only buy back into the asset 30 days later, without it being a wash sale.